ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-12-learning-&-prediction.md

 # Learning curve

 A learning curve helps diagnose bias and variance in a machine learning (ML) model.
-It is a plot of the model’s error as a function of the data, the datasize with which the model is trained.
+It is a plot of the model’s error (e.g. MSE) as a function of the data, the size or number of training examples with which the model is trained.

 ![03](https://github.com/user-attachments/assets/937d6de6-1d65-461d-b6a8-462f65866e9c)